2009 Men's European Volleyball Championship

 2009 Men's European Volleyball Championship was held from September 3 to September 13, 2009 in İzmir and Istanbul, Turkey.

 Poland claimed their first Men's European Volleyball Championship title with an undefeated run.
 The final was concluded with a 3-1 victory against France.
 Bulgaria captured the bronze medal after defeating Russia 3-0.
 Poland's Piotr Gruszka was named the tournament's most valuable player.

 Venues

-The İzmir Halkapınar Sport Hall in İzmir hosted Pools A, C, and E. Istanbul's Abdi İpekçi Arena hosted Pools B, D, and F. İzmir also hosted the Semifinals & Final.
+The Halkapınar Sport Hall in İzmir hosted Pools A, C, and E. Istanbul's Abdi İpekçi Arena hosted Pools B, D, and F. İzmir also hosted the Semifinals & Final.